-Financial liabilities are measured at amortised cost unless they are held for trading or are designated as measured at fair value through profit or loss.
+Financial liabilities are measured at amortised cost unless they are held for trading or are designated as measured at FVTPL.
 Financial liabilities measured at amortised cost include trade and other payables and bank overdraft.

-Financial assets and financial liabilities measured at amortised cost are initially recognised at fair value including transaction costs.
-The initial amount recognised is subsequently reduced for principal repayments and for accrued interest using the effective interest method.
+Financial assets and financial liabilities measured at amortised cost are initially recognised at fair value including transaction costs (which are explained below).
+The initial amount recognised is subsequently reduced for principal repayments and adjusted for accrued interest using the effective interest method (see below).
 In addition, the carrying amount of financial assets is adjusted by recognising an expected credit loss allowance through the profit or loss.